openedx/openedx-events/docs/how-tos/using-events.rst

 For this you need to:

 1. Include openedx-events in your dependencies.
-2. Connect your receiver functions to the signals being sent.
+2. Connect your :term:`receiver <Event Receiver>` functions to the signals being sent.

 Connecting signals can be done using regular django syntax: